IB-Stat Side Effects

 1. "Product Information.
 Levsin (L-hyoscyamine)."
 Schwarz Pharma, Mequon, WI.

-Not all side effects for IB-Stat may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of IB-Stat may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about IB-Stat (hyoscyamine)